 Michael Scott – Director of the Institute

-Rachel Edwards – Deputy Director of the Institute
+Rachel Edwards – Associate Academic Director of the Institute

 Rachel is a Reader in the Department of Physics.
 She is passionate about engagement with schools, and the need to reach out to children of all ages in order to show them what a scientist does, and the wide range of people who are scientists.
 She loves giving public lectures and has been involved in many of the Warwick Christmas lectures - any excuse to play with liquid nitrogen on stage!
 She also engages with school teaching bodies, helping to give new teachers different examples of where science and engineering knowledge is used in active research.

 Helen Wheatley – Director of the Institute City of Culture Programme